-Senate Bill 5648 did not make it past the Senate floor before the deadline and is considered "dead" for the 2013 session.
-A special thank you to Senators Sharon Brown and Doug Ericksen for their hard work on the bill.
+A special thank you to Senators Sharon Brown and Doug Ericksen for their hard work on Senate Bill 5648.
 Both senators vow to continue the fight on the Don't Buy Before Need issue throughout the summer.
 A round of applause is also needed for all of our supporters!
-Without your help, we would have not made the progress we did during this session.
+Without your help, we would have not made the progress we did during 2013 session.

 Coming soon to a city near you: Higher energy rates!

 New 8th District Senator Sharon Brown sponsored and introduced Senate Bill 5648 in early February, which protects utilities from buying power before need and to protect customers from rate increases.
 The bill is a win-win solution for Washington State and ratepayers.
 The bill provides two changes:

 Senate Energy Committee hearing on Senate Bill 5648

 The reality of higher energy rates

 As a Washington state electric ratepayer, you will soon feel the pinch from Initiative 937’s unintended consequences.
 Originally passed in 2006, I-937 (Energy Independence Act) was intended to increase energy conservation and renewable energy resources.
 While steps in conservation were made, utility companies across the state are now required to purchase eligible renewable power (or equivalent credits) even if they don’t need it - in many cases displacing clean, renewable hydropower and disincentivising energy conservation.

 These mandates are more restrictive than those in neighboring states, putting Washington at a competitive disadvantage in an already tight economy.

 What does this mean for you, the ratepayer?